pengwei715/arithmetic-intensity/README.md

 So the arthmetic intensity of flash attention is related to size of the SRAM.
 Based on the flash attention paper, we can expect around 3X speed up.

+## DRAM vs SRAM

+These two terms are types of hardwares.
+Both SRAM (Static Random Access Memory) and DRAM (Dynamic RAM) are types of random access memory (RAM).

+## What's on-chip SRAM in the paper?

+on-chip SRAM = SM's L1 shred memory * number of SM

+On the paper, A100 is used.
+So this number is 192kb * 108 (sm) = 20 mb

 ## Reference
 - https://arxiv.org/pdf/1706.03762.pdf
 - https://arxiv.org/pdf/2205.14135.pdf